joooons/vocabhelper/README.md

 - click `START` to populate the quiz.

-- The `SCORE` window on the top right begins empty but starts showing the quiz stats once the user starts answering the questions.
+- The `SCORE` window on the top right shows the quiz stats once the user starts answering the questions.

 ## Components of the question element